LKollstroem/WS0/README.md

-# Fullstach course for school assignments and projects.
+# Fullstack course for school assignments and projects.